feliperandon/http/README.md

 ### 3 - Dynamic Loading

 Not something that I have much to say, I just made new products show after create them, as a SPA should be.

+### 4 - Custom Hook

+I truly dont know what I am doing, but it is working.
+There are many things that I dont know in TypeScript, so I cant explain yet.

+Created a custom hook which is responsible to get an URL and return back the database.
+A Fetch hook.